davismj/davismj.github.io/_posts/2017-11-7-aurelia-computed-from-patterns.md

 title: Patterns for Computing Values in an Aurelia Template
 author: Matthew James Davis
 category: blog
-# thumb: blog/2017-11-7-aurelia-computed-from-patterns.png
+thumb: blog/2017-11-7-aurelia-computed-from-patterns.jpg
 blurb: Is @computedFrom the best way to compute values in an Aurelia view?
+Let's look at some better, faster, easier, and more robust patterns.
 tags: aurelia computedFrom templating view

 published: true